moebiussurfing/ofxColorManager/README.md

 * ofxGui
 * ofxOpenCv
 * ofxXmlSettings
-* [ofxSCENE-SVG](https://github.com/moebiussurfing/ofxSCENE-SVG)  only for an example
+* [ofxSCENE-SVG](https://github.com/moebiussurfing/ofxSCENE-SVG)  Only for an example

 Already packed into ```OF_ADDON/libs```.
 No need to add them manually with the ```OF Project Generator```:
 *Thanks a lot to all these ofxAddons coders.
 Look into each folder for authoring credits, original forks, and license info.*